DT021/invis/README.md

 ## Acknowledgments:

- - This project was inspired by, and builds upon, the ideas presented by David Beazley @dabeaz in his fantastic talk [The Fun of Reinvention](https://www.youtube.com/watch?v=5nXmq1PsoJ0&t).
+ - This project was inspired by, and builds upon, the ideas presented by [David Beazley](https://github.com/dabeaz) in his talk
+ [The Fun of Reinvention](https://www.youtube.com/watch?v=5nXmq1PsoJ0&t).
- - Also essential to this project was the work done by Eric Smith @ericvsmith, author of dataclasses, which lay the foundation for Invis.
+ - Also essential to this project was the work done by [Eric Smith](https://github.com/ericvsmith), author of dataclasses, which lay the foundation for Invis.
-- I have used [Black](https://github.com/psf/black), by Łukasz Langa @ambv, which turned out to be a proper partner in crime.
+- I have used [Black](https://github.com/psf/black), by [Łukasz Langa](https://github.com/ambv), which turned out to be a proper partner in crime.

 - One last acknowledgment for the Python core-developers, and all others, who keep making Python a better programming language, version after version.